JonathanKelsi/pwnable.kr/input.md

 ### argv

-in the argv stage, we need to give a bunch of arguments to the program.
+in the argv stage, we need to give a bunch of (command-line) arguments to the program.
 First, we need to make sure we give 100 arguments to the program.
-The first argument is the program's name, and the rest are ours.
+Since the first argument is allways the program's name - we actually only need to give 99 arguments.
 Then, the program expects the 65th argument to be `\x00` and the 66th argument to be `\x20\x0a\x0d`.

 ```python
 from pwn import *